Table of Contents

 Mixed Hearing Loss is caused by a combination of conductive damage in the outer or middle ear and sensorineural damage in the inner ear or auditory nerve.

-Risk Factors Associated with Hearing Loss
+What Are The Risk Factors Associated with Hearing Loss?

 As you can imagine, there are a variety of risk factors associated with hearing loss.
 Some of them are preventable while others are largely unavoidable.